tiziano88/elm-protobuf-slides/slides.md

 ```

 -   _lift_ combinators for various arity.
--   does not scale beyond 8 arguments
+-   Does not scale beyond 8 arguments.

 --

 ## Monadic-style parsing

--   `Json.Decode.Decoder a` is (conceptually) a Monad
+-   `Json.Decode.Decoder a` is (conceptually) a Monad.
 -   In Haskell:

     ```haskell